gopaljha16/150Days-of-Dsa-Learning/readme.md

 # Day35: Recursion on Subsequence , Print All Subsequence , Generate Parentheses
 # Day36: Recursion Subset Sum and Target Sum
 # Day37: Recursion Perfect Sum Problem and Target Sum with repetition.
-# Day37: Recursion Permutation with array and String.
+# Day38: Recursion Permutation with array and String.
+# Day39: Recursion Permutation with Repitition and Way to sum N.